DataDog/integrations-extras/onepane/README.md

 With these steps complete, you'll have successfully integrated Datadog with Onepane

-For more details, refer to the [Onepane documentation][2]
+For more details, refer to the [Onepane documentation][9]

 ## Uninstallation

-Here's how to delete the Datadog integration from your Onepane console:

-- Access Integrations: Navigate to the "Integrations" section within the Onepane console.
+**In Onepane:**

+- Log in and navigate to **Integrations**.

-- Locate Datadog: Find the Datadog integration from the list.
+- Find the Datadog integration you want to uninstall in the integrations list.

-- Initiate Deletion: Click the three dots menu (ellipsis) in the top right corner of the Datadog integration tile.
-Select "Delete" from the options.
+- Click the three-dot menu (ellipsis) in the top right corner of the Datadog integration tile and select **Delete** from the options.

+    ![Uninstall][3]

-- Confirm Deletion: A confirmation dialog might appear.
-If you're certain you want to proceed, click "Confirm" to remove the Datadog integration.
+- If a confirmation dialog appears, click **Confirm** to proceed and remove the Datadog integration.

-When deleting the Datadog integration, the OAuth-generated API keys and other credentials will be soft-deleted and permanently deleted after 7 days.

-By following these steps, you'll successfully disconnect your Datadog account from Onepane.
+    ![Confirmation][8]

+**In Datadog:**

+- Go to Integrations, select the Onepane tile and click Uninstall Integration.

+- Once this integration has been uninstalled, any previous authorizations are revoked.

+Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the Datadog API Keys page.

 ## Data Collected